murtaza07/Git-Example/README.md

 # Git-Example
 A repository made for Git Tutorial

-Development-branch changes to make.
+Now lets experiment something new for a new experimental-branch.Development-branch changes to make.

-Lets learn git basics togeter with new development changes..